Donna Kinnair: Education and career

-In 2020 Kinnair had been recognised for her influence, having been listed in the 2020 Powerlist - which lists the 100 most influential Britons of African/African Caribbean descent., and in 2021 Kinnair reached the top 10 of the Powerlist 2021 in recognition of her work during the COVID-19 pandemic.
+In 2020, Kinnair had been recognised for her influence, having been listed in the 2020 Powerlist - which lists the 100 most influential Britons of African/African Caribbean descent.
+In 2021, Kinnair reached the top 10 of the Powerlist 2021 in recognition of her work during the COVID-19 pandemic.

 In 2021, Kinnair resigned from her role as Chief Executive and General Secretary of the Royal College of Nursing (RCN) following a "period of ill health" due to a cycling incident.